Looking for low-calorie foods to grill this summer? We’ve rounded up a few of our favorite low-calorie foods to grill in this post.

 PIN FOR LATER

 We use a grill basket almost every night for grilling whatever vegetables we have in our fridge.
-This summer, we’ve grilled a lot of red, orange, yellow and green bell peppers.
-We also enjoy grilling onions, mushrooms, asparagus, yelow squash, and zucchini.
+Each summer, we grill a lot of red, orange, yellow and green bell peppers.
+We also enjoy grilling onions, mushrooms, asparagus, yellow squash, and zucchini.
 For our grilled veggies, we cut them up in small pieces (about 2″ x 2″) and put them in a mixing bowl.
 We add a few spritzes of EVOO spray (you can use a couple of teaspoons of straight oil, as well) and mix that around until all the veggies are lightly coated.

-Then, we add one of our favorite seasonings like the Kusina Gold Greek Seasoning we found at a Farmer’s Market in Clear Lake, Iowa, or one of many awesome spice mixes we bought in Rochester, Minnesota.
+Then, we add one of our favorite seasonings like the Kusina Gold Greek Seasoning we found at a Farmer’s Market in Clear Lake, Iowa.
 We cook our vegetables directly over a medium-high heat for 10-12 minutes.
 Make sure to turn them every couple of minutes and cook until they start to get a little blackened.
 The asparagus and mushrooms don’t take quite that long to cook, so we add those about five minutes after starting the others.

 Key West Chicken